 If you are able, you should continue to pay your water charges on time, as it is important that there is sufficient funding to pay for the provision of a safe and clean water supply.

-If your bills are calculated through Assessed charges and your consumption / hours are now reducing, we can apply for a reassessment - in some cases this can significantly reduce bills.
+If your bills are calculated on an assessed or unmeasured tariff and your consumption, hours, or number of employees has changed as a result of the Covid-19, we may be able to apply for a reassessment – in some cases this can significantly reduce bills.

 If you have a water meter, the calculation of charges on your bill from the Central Market Operating System (CMOS) are based on your previous meter readings.
 This means charges are calculated for each month based on your average daily consumption.